tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/常见问题_intl.md

 ---
 ## FAQs
-**Q: What if the system prompts that the number package is invalid when I try to upload a number package for push to the console?**
+**Q: I received  a prompt saying that the package of the number is invalid when I try to upload it to console?**

 A: If you compress a folder using the zip command on macOS, the hidden files will be compressed too, making the console unable to recognize the zipped package.
 It is recommended to compress the folder on Windows or retry after deleting the hidden files on macOS.
 **Q: What if error 48, 10302, or 10303 is returned for account push?**